-- 3 to 6 days tardy (per semester) A student who has exceeded 2 days tardy will be given a detention for each time he/she is tardy from 3 to 6 times; parents will be notified. - 7 to 10 days tardy (per semester) A student who has exceeded 6 days tardy will be given an ISS and/or loss of student driving privileges for each time he/she is tardy from 7 to 10 times; parents will be notified by the Assistant Principal. - 10 plus days of tardiness (per semester) will result in ISS for each day tardy and the student will forfeit his/her privilege to participate in sports, all school activities, and all dances (including the Holiday Dance and the Prom) for the remainder of the school year.
-Parents will be required to have a conference with the Assistant Principal. - Parents should contact the High School Administration to discuss any concerns or situations that may result in the need for special arrangements or to address their child's tardiness.
+- 3 to 6 days tardy (per semester) A student who has exceeded 2 days tardy will be given a detention for each time he/she is tardy from 3 to 6 times; parents will be notified. - 7 to 10 days tardy (per semester) A student who has exceeded 6 days tardy will be given an ISS and/or loss of student driving privileges for each time he/she is tardy from 7 to 10 times; parents will be notified by the Principal. - 10 plus days of tardiness (per semester) will result in ISS for each day tardy and the student will forfeit his/her privilege to participate in sports, all school activities, and all dances (including dances) for the remainder of the school year.
+Parents will be required to attend a Student Attendance Improvement Plan meeting with the truancy officer and team. - Parents should contact the Secondary Complex Administration to discuss any concerns or situations that may result in the need for special arrangements or to address their child's tardiness.